esparta-io/generator-android-hipster/README.md

 # generator-android-hipster
 > Android generator based on MVP, Dagger2, RxJava, Java/Kotlin Stack and usefull libraries for Android

-### Advice: Kotlin generation is broken...
-I'm working on full Java code generation and after that I will migrate code to kotlin.

 # How it works?

 It provides a generator to create and maintain a android application based on the latests frameworks and patterns used by the community.